 Extravasation is when chemotherapy leaks outside the vein.
-If you develop redness, soreness or pain at the injection site at any time, please let us know straight away by ringing The Christie Hotline on 0161 446 3658 (24 hours a day, 7 days a week).
+If you develop redness, soreness or pain at the injection site at any time, please let us know straight away by ringing The Christie Hotline on 0161 446 3658 (24 hours).

 Serious and potentially life-threatening side effects